Financial Misinformation Detection

 Kailai Yang - University of Manchester, UK

-Dong Li - FinAI, Singapore
+Dong Li - FinAI, Singapor

 Qianqian Xie - FinAI, Singapore